CIA activities in Nicaragua: Drug allegations

 In 1984, U.S. officials began receiving reports of Contra rebels involving themselves in cocaine trafficking.
 Three CIA officials told journalists that they considered these reports "reliable".
 Former Panamanian deputy of health minister Dr. Hugo Spadafora, who had fought with the Contra army, outlined charges of cocaine trafficking to a prominent Panamanian official and was later found murdered.
 The charges linked the Contra trafficking to Sebastian Gonzalez Mendiola, who was charged with cocaine trafficking on November 26, 1984, in Costa Rica.

 October 28, the FBI found "345 kilos of cocaine" in South Florida with the intention of being sold, and the profit used "to finance a plot to assassinate Honduran President Roberto Suazo Córdova.
 The FBI arrested Honduran General José Bueso Rosa.
 Bueso was a key figure in the CIA dealing with the Contras and "efforts [were] made ... to deter him from disclosing details of these covert operations."

 Several years later, a Senate committee investigated the several Contra-connected corporations that had been used by the State Department to supply "humanitarian aid" to the region.
 The committee connected the crack-cocaine epidemic to the Contra-connected corporations and found that the drugs were distributed on the streets in Los Angeles.
 CIA participation, albeit indirect, was a result of a partnership with well-known drug trafficker Alan Hyde.
 Hyde had been known by the criminal syndicate world to be a large distributor and trafficker of cocaine.
 From 1987 to 1989, the CIA cooperated with Hyde and used his vast network of covert shipping lanes in the Caribbean to supply arms to the Contras.
-The CIA operated during the crucial moments of proxy-war against the Sandinista government.
 The Central American Task Force had warned the CIA of involvement with Hyde, but the CIA persisted.
 Regarding involvement with Hyde, CIA deputy director Robert Gates remarked, "We need to use him, but we also need to figure out how to get rid of him."
 Despite intelligence suggesting Hyde's involvement with the Tampa/St. Petersburg air smuggling ring, the CIA authorized the use of more storage facilities owned by Hyde.